tldr-pages/tldr/pages/common/fd.md

 > Aims to be faster and easier to use than `find`.
 > More information: <https://github.com/sharkdp/fd>.

-- Find files matching the given pattern in the current directory:
+- Recursively find files matching the given pattern in the current directory:

 `fd {{pattern}}`